mobfarm/FPKExtensions/FPKShared/FPKShared/Resources/index.md

 For the **FastPdfKit Reference** look at [doc.fastpdfkit.com](http://doc.fastpdfkit.com).

+The complete source code is available on [github](http://git.io/fpke).

 ## Overview

 Please read the [README](./docs/README.html) document that contains a brief introduction to the Extensions.